What are ‘soft skills’, behavioral skills increasingly sought after by employers

 Articulating your ‘innovative mindset’

-This greater emphasis on soft skills it can discourage some professionals, especially those who are neither natural good communicators nor “born leaders”, as Frazer puts it.
+This greater emphasis on soft skills it can discourage some professionals, especially those who are not natural good communicators or “born leaders,” as Frazer puts it.

 But he points out that these are skills that can be learned, even by people who may need to work a little harder.